Google Image Charts Alternative: Choose the Right Replacement

 See the difference yourself.

-szum is not a drop-in replacement – it uses a different config format.
-But the migration is straightforward because szum configs are shorter and more readable than what they replace.
+Szum is not a drop-in replacement – it uses a different config format.
+But the migration is straightforward because Szum configs are shorter and more readable than what they replace.

 Google Image Charts